Striveworks/valor/docs/technical_concepts.md

 ## Deployment Settings

-When deploying behind a proxy or with external routing, the `API_ROOT_PATH` environmental variable should be used to set the `root_path` argument to `fastapi.FastAPI` (see https://fastapi.tiangolo.com/advanced/behind-a-proxy/#setting-the-root_path-in-the-fastapi-app).
+When deploying behind a proxy or with external routing, the `API_ROOT_PATH` environment variable should be used to set the `root_path` argument to `fastapi.FastAPI` (see https://fastapi.tiangolo.com/advanced/behind-a-proxy/#setting-the-root_path-in-the-fastapi-app).

 ## Release Process